t2v/play2-auth/README.md

       /**
        * A function that returns a `User` object from an `Id`.
-       * Describe the procedure according as your application.
+       * Describe the procedure according to your application.
        */
       def resolveUser(id: Id): Option[User] = Account.findById(id)

       /**
-       * A movement target after a successful user login.
+       * A redirect target after a successful user login.
        */
       def loginSucceeded[A](request: Request[A]): PlainResult = Redirect(routes.Message.main)

       /**
-       * A movement target after a successful user logout.
+       * A redirect target after a successful user logout.
        */
       def logoutSucceeded[A](request: Request[A]): PlainResult = Redirect(routes.Application.login)

       /**
-       * A movement target after a failed authentication.
+       * A redirect target after a failed authentication.
        */
       def authenticationFailed[A](request: Request[A]): PlainResult = Redirect(routes.Application.login)

       /**
-       * A movement target after a failed authorization.
+       * A redirect target after a failed authorization.
        */
       def authorizationFailed[A](request: Request[A]): PlainResult = Forbidden("no permission")

       /**
-       * A function that authorize a user by `Authority`.
+       * A function that authorizes a user by `Authority`.
-       * Describe the procedure according as your application.
+       * Describe the procedure according to your application.
        */
       def authorize(user: User, authority: Authority): Boolean = (user.permission, authority) match {